Below are answers to common questions, click on each question to reveal the answer.

 There are jobs available in several of the computer labs across campus.
 There also are jobs in the fitness center, dining services, housing and the library.
-In addition, the Career Planning and Placement office may know of jobs that are available on campus.

 My spouse is here on a F-2/J-2 visa and he/she would like to work to supplement our income.
 Can he/she do this?

 No. Individuals holding F-2 status are not, under any circumstances, allowed to work in the U.S. This includes student positions on campus.
 However, individuals holding a J-2 visa may request work authorization from USCIS.
 Please call and make an appointment with the SEVIS compliance coordinator if you have questions about this process.

 - I am an F-1 student who would like to gain work experience off-campus in a job related to my field of study.

 I am an F-1 student who will graduate soon.
 How do I receive permission to work in the United States after graduation?